therajat08/rajatblog/content/blog/learning-react-base-features-and-syntax-2.md

 ### Understanding and Using State

-Before this, we hard-coded the info.
-We can change this by using state. **State** is a special property of a component.
+Previously, we have hard coded the info we intend to display.
+But this won't be the case in most situaions.
+So, we can change this behaviour by using states. **State** is a special property of a component.
 Normally, we can only define the state if it is a class-based component (not function-based).
 However, with **Hooks**, this changes.
 Still, we should make our components with function more often.
 This is because using state in a large application in every component makes it difficult to manage.
 In this special property of our component, if a value changes our `render()` method is also triggered again.
 If we make the following changes to App.js, the result will be same as before: